Robert-van-Engelen/Forth500/manual.md

     10 CELLS BUFFER: primes ↲

 This allocates space for 10 primes, but does nothing more.
-Adding a provision to automatically index an array is done by creating a `BUFFER:` with a `DOES>` operation to return the address of a cell given the array and array index on the stack:
+Adding a provision to automatically index an array is done by creating a `BUFFER:` with `DOES>` code to return the address of a cell given the array and array index on the
+stack:

     : cell-array: CELLS BUFFER: DOES> SWAP CELLS + ; ↲